EqualMedia/dockerfile-kibana/README.md

 This image includes nginx which serves kibana code and proxies requests to Elasticsearch at `/elasticsearch` location.
-This is a very convenient way to reach Elasticsearch which may only be reacheable by your browser directly.
+This is a very convenient way to reach Elasticsearch which may not be reachable by your browser directly.

 ## Configuration
 Configuration is done via environment variables.